Bayesian Regret Minimization in Offline Bandits

 Because $\bm{\Sigma}^{\nicefrac{1}{2}}\bm{\Phi} \bm{\pi} \in \Real^d$ and is a convex combination of points in $\Real^d$, there exists an optimal $\bm{\pi}^0$ such that $l = |\left\{ a\in \mathcal{A} \mid \pi^0_a > 0 \right\}| \le d+1$~\cite{Rockafellar2009}.
 Then, let $\hat{a} \in \arg\max_{a'\in \mathcal{A}} \pi^0_{a'}$.
 We have that $\pi^0_{\hat{a}} \ge \frac{1}{l}$ because $l$ actions are positive, and the constraint $t \ge \norm{\bm{\Sigma}_n^{\nicefrac{1}{2}}\bm{\phi}_a - \bm{\Sigma}^{\nicefrac{1}{2}}\bm{\Phi} \bm{\pi} }_2^2$ is active (holds with equality).
 If the constraint were not active, this would be a contradiction with the optimality of $\bm{\pi}^0$ because decreasing $\pi_{\hat{a}}^0$ would reduce the objective.
 Then, using the inequalities above and the triangle inequality, we get that the optimal $t\opt $ in~\eqref{eq:quadratic-program} satisfies

-The remainder of the proof follows by the same steps as the proof of \cref{thm:regret-bound}.
+The remainder of the proof follows from the same steps as the proof of \cref{thm:regret-bound}.
 The lower bound on $\max_{a'\in \mathcal{A}} \hat{\pi}_{a'}$ holds from the existence of $\pi^0$ with at most $d+1$ positive elements, as discussed above. \end{proof}